CloudCatch/light-modal-block/readme.txt

 * Trigger modal on click for any element via CSS selector
 * Trigger modal on page load after X milliseconds
   * Set cookie to not show modal again on page load until X minutes have elapsed
+  * Option for user interaction within modal triggers cookie to be set
 * Custom modal width
 * Optional close button
 * API enabled